Sazid60/Fundamental-Of-State-Management/Readme.md

   }

-  // takes gives userInfo and dispatch (not a saved function)
+// Initializes state (userInfo) and dispatch function using useReducer. means gives updated userInfo and  dispatch  (not a saved function)
-  // takes reducer function and initial arguments const [userInfo, dispatch] = useReducer(reducer, initialState)
+// Takes a reducer function and an initial state value as arguments const [userInfo, dispatch] = useReducer(reducer, initialState);

   console.log(userInfo)